-Kerwin Max S. Tan, 52, is the Chief Financial, Compliance, Information Officer and Treasurer of APVI.
-He is also the Chief Financial Officer of RLC.
-Previously, he was appointed as the Vice President - Treasurer of RLC on October 2014 and Vice President and Deputy Treasurer of RLC on January 2014.
+Kerwin Max S. Tan, 53, is the Chief Financial, Compliance, Information Officer and Treasurer of APVI.
+He is also the Chief Financial Officer of RLC and Director and Treasurer of RL Commercial REIT, Inc. Previously, he was appointed as the Vice President - Treasurer of RLC on October 2014 and Vice President and Deputy Treasurer of RLC on January 2014.
 Before this assignment, he was the Vice President for Operations of Robinsons Luxuria, Robinsons Residences and Robinsons Communities effective March 1, 2007.
 Prior to working in RLC, he worked in various divisions of Citibank N.A. for nine years.
 His last position at Citibank N.A. was Assistant Vice President and Head of Cash Management Operations.
 He received a degree in Bachelor of Science in Industrial Engineering from the University of the Philippines, Diliman.

-Anna Katrina C. De Leon, 36, was appointed as Vice President - Group Controller of RLC.
-Concurrently, she handles RLC's subsidiaries and is an active member of RLC's Investor Relations Team since 2013.
-She was also appointed as Vice President - Group Controller of Altus Property Ventures, Inc., a publicly-listed entity; and as the President and Chief Executive Officer of RL Fund Management, Inc., a wholly-owned subsidiary of RLC.
-A Certified Public Accountant, she had a three-year stint in SGV & Co. (a member firm of Ernst & Young) as an external auditor with a broad audit client base including publicly-listed and privately-held real estate entities prior joining RLC in 2011.
-A consistent Dean's Lister, she received a Bachelor's Degree in Accountancy from the University of the East in 2008.
+Anne Mae E. Mangaser, 39, was appointed as Vice President - Controller of Altus Property Ventures, Inc. and was also appointed as Vice President - Accounting of Robinsons Land Corporation, both publicly-listed entities.
+A Certified Public Accountant, she was an Associate Director in SGV & Co. (a member firm of Ernst & Young) with an eight-year stint in external audits which covered a broad client base prior joining the Company in 2011.
+Graduated Cum Laude, she received a Bachelor's Degree in Accountancy from the Pamantasan ng Lungsod ng Maynila in 2004.

-Selene Erica S. Lim, 34, is the Investor Relations Head of APVI.
-She is the Business Development & Asset Management Director for Robinsons Hotels & Resorts under RLC.
+Selene Erica S. Lim, 34, is the Investor Relations Head of Altus Property Ventures, Inc. She is the Business Development & Asset Management Director for Robinsons Hotels & Resorts under RLC.
 She is also an active member of RLC's Investor Relations Team since 2019.
 Prior to RLC, she served as the Director for Finance and Investor Relations in Xurpas Inc. where she stayed for four years.
 She also had a two-year stint in BDO Unibank Inc. under the Institutional Banking Group for Commercial Banking.
 A consistent Dean's Lister, she received a Bachelor of Science degree in Management Engineering (Minor in Marketing) from Ateneo de Manila University in 2010.